erush91/IsaacGymEnvs/README.md

 ### About this repository

-This branch has minimal code to export data (observations, actions, RNN hidden states, etc) from Isaac Gym.
+This branch has minimal code to export data (e.g. observations, actions, RNN hidden states, etc) from Isaac Gym.
 Next, modify the viewer for third-person follower.

 This repository contains example RL environments for the NVIDIA Isaac Gym high performance environments described [in our NeurIPS 2021 Datasets and Benchmarks paper](https://openreview.net/forum?id=fgFBtYgJQX_)